The Colorado LGBTQ Chamber of Commerce and OUT FRONT are officially inviting you to the 21st Annual Power Gala!

-For the last 20 years, we have been honoring those in our community who tirelessly advocate for the LGBTQ community.
-This year, nothing has changed.
-We will be honoring some of 2018’s most influential queers in Colorado.
+For the last 21 years, we have been honoring those in our community who tirelessly advocate for the LGBTQ community.
+This year, we are excited to be honoring some of 2019’s most impactful queers and LGBTQ allies in Colorado.

-Join us on October 13 at the History Colorado Center from 6 p.m to 9 p.m. as we dine, drink, and celebrate!
+Join us on October 12 at the Doubletree by Hilton from 6 p.m to 9 p.m. as we dine, drink, and celebrate!

 Grab your tickets before they sell out!